vnck/vnck.github.io/projects/_posts/2021-09-20-hitch-ridersip-demand.md

 From the figures above, we can see that residential districts such as the bedok region and ang mo kio regions are both strong attractors and generators of ridesharing trips.
 In addition, Changi Airport on the extreme east of the island and Tuas on the extreme right are also strong attractors of trips.

 Alternatively, the origin and destination counts can be aggregated into a grid of 400m wide hexagon for higher granularity, as seen in the following two figures.
-However, in this instance, the use of centroids as placeholder locations for certain OD trips distorts visualisation using this approach.
+However, in this instance, the use of centroids as placeholder locations for certain OD trips distorts visualisation using this approach, though this could be resolved through a smoothing function over hexagons belonging to the same planning area.

 <figure>
     <img src="../../assets/posts/2021-09-20-hitch-ridersip-demand/sg-hitch-orgnhex.png"/>